cglotr/cs/dynamic_programming.md

 ## Requirements for any optimization problem to be applicable to DP
 ### Exhibit optimal sub-structure
-A problem has optimal sub-structure when the optimal solution to the problem contain within it, optimal solutions to sub-problems.
+A problem has optimal sub-structure when the optimal solution to the problem contains within it, optimal solutions to sub-problems.
 For example, `f(n) = f(n - 1) + f(n - 2)`.
 ### Overlapping sub-problems
-This is where the speed up comes from.
+This is where the speedup comes from.
 When a problem has overlapping sub-problems, we can store the result when we first compute it in a table.
 By looking up the solution for subsequent overlapping sub-problems, we are reducing the cost of computing the given sub-problem to `O(1)` time.